On this page

 Bottom line

 This guide cuts through that.
-It covers the system design repositories genuinely worth your time in 2026, what each one is actually good for, and, just as importantly, where a folder full of GitHub links stops being enough.
+It ranks the system design GitHub repositories genuinely worth your time, explains what each one is actually good for, and, just as importantly, shows where a folder full of GitHub links stops being enough.

 Why GitHub is a good place to learn system design